harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Does the Upload Artifacts to GCS step support GCP connectors that inherit delegate credentials?

-No. Currenthly, the [Upload Artifacts to GCS step](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-gcs-step-settings) doesn't support GCP connectors that inherit delegate credentials.
+No. Currently, the [Upload Artifacts to GCS step](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-gcs-step-settings) doesn't support GCP connectors that inherit delegate credentials.

 ### Upload Artifacts to JFrog step throws certificate signed by unknown authority